Deportation in the second Trump administration: Law enforcement impersonation

-It was reported in February 2025 that law enforcement had arrested individuals in at least three states that were allegedly impersonating ICE officers during the ramping up of deportations.
-Sean-Michael Johnson was arrested in South Carolina and charged with kidnapping and impersonating a police officer after reportedly detaining a group of Latino men.
+In February 2025, CNN reported that law enforcement arrested individuals in at least three states that were impersonating ICE officers.
+Sean-Michael Johnson was arrested in South Carolina and charged with kidnapping and impersonating a police officer after allegedly detaining a group of Latino men.
 Johnson was recorded by one of the men saying "Where are you from, Mexico?
 You from Mexico?
 You're going back to Mexico!".
 In North Carolina, Carl Thomas Bennett was arrested for impersonating an ICE officer and sexually assaulting a woman threatening to deport her if she did not comply.
-A Temple student was charged as one of a group of students, wearing shirts with "Police" and "ICE" printed on them, that attempted to enter a residence hall and then moved to disrupt a local business in Pennsylvania.
+A Temple University student was charged as one of a group of students, wearing shirts with "Police" and "ICE" printed on them, that attempted to enter a residence hall and disrupted a local business in Pennsylvania.

 On Native Americans

-On January 23, 2025, tribal leaders of the Navajo Nation in Arizona reported that they have received calls and text messages from Navajo people living in urban areas who have been stopped, questioned, or detained by ICE, prompting a detailed discussion of the topic during a Naabik’íyáti’ Committee meeting.
+In early January 2025, tribal leaders of the Navajo Nation in Arizona reported that they received calls and text messages from Navajo people living in urban areas who have been stopped, questioned, or detained by ICE, prompting a detailed discussion of the topic during a Naabik'íyáti' Committee meeting.
 State Senator Theresa Hatathlie, who represents Arizona's 6th legislative district, joined the committee meeting and shared her report in the Navajo language.
 Hatathlie reported to the Council that she received a call about a case involving eight Navajo citizens who were detained for hours with no cell phones or ability to contact their families or tribes.

-April Ignacio, who grew up and lives on the Tohono Oʼodham Nation (whose tribal lands are on both sides of the Arizona-Mexico border and where U.S. Customs and Border Protection has had a presence for decades) said that the Trump administration's new policies are taking aim at tribal communities "in new and shocking ways", which will draw attention to the communities and spur tribal responses.
+In November 2025, a member of the Salt River Pima-Maricopa Indian Community was put on a detainer for ICE due to a clerical error.
+The error was resolved by family and local authorities, and she was not detained by ICE.

+In January 2026 in Minnesota, ICE detained four enrolled members of the Oglala Sioux Tribe.
+DHS refused to release information on the men unless the entered tribe into an agreement with ICE, which tribal leadership refused to do, saying it would violate their treaty laws.
+As of January 15, 2026, three of the men remained in ICE custody.

+Also in January 2026, ICE followed and stopped a member of Red Lake Nation in Minnesota.
+ICE officers dragged him out of his car, repeatedly struck him, and detained him, despite his attempts to comply and despite being informed that he was an American citizen and tribal citizen.
+His aunt captured the event on her camera.
+ICE accused the citizen of assaulting an officer, told him he would face charges, and released him later that evening.